da99/akui/README.md

 Intro:
 =====

-Automate testing code on the browser by using Rack middleware to include JS testing code files into your rendered HTML.
+A Ruby gem that helps me automate testing JS code on the browser.
+It uses a Rack middleware to include JS testing code files into the rendered HTML.

 This is not useful to you.
 Instead, use the following for testing stuff in the browser: